 All of these and more are reasons to contact an experienced personal injury attorney to help you navigate the complexities of this type of case.

 The personal injury team at Habush Habush & Rottier S.C. is here to help you with your claim and get the compensation that you deserve.
-To discuss the details of your particular situation involving an electric scooter, contact us at 800-2-HABUSH (800-242-2874) today.
+To discuss the details of your particular situation involving an electric scooter, Contact Us for a free consultation today.